Alfresco/docs-alfresco/search-services/1.4/config/index.md

 * `contentstore` directory: This directory does not appear in the `alfresco-search-services-distribution-1.4.x.zip` file.
 It is automatically created after your Solr cores are created and they start indexing.
 It stores the cache of all the content.
 * `solr.in.cmd`: Use this file to specify additional Solr configuration options for Windows.
 * `solr.in.sh`: Use this file to specify additional Solr configuration options for non-Windows platforms, such as Linux and Mac OS X.
-* `README.MD`: This file provides version information for Alfresco Content Services, Search and Insight Engine, and Solr.
+* `README.MD`: This file provides version information for Alfresco Content Services, Search Services, and Solr.

-### Search and Insight Engine externalized configuration
+### Search Services externalized configuration

-As a best practice, use the `alfresco-search-services/solr.in.sh` file (Linux-based platform) or `alfresco-search-services/solr.in.cmd` file (Windows-based platform) to set the external configuration that applies to all the Search and Insight Engine cores.
+As a best practice, use the `alfresco-search-services/solr.in.sh` file (Linux-based platform) or `alfresco-search-services/solr.in.cmd` file (Windows-based platform) to set the external configuration that applies to all the Search Services cores.

 > **Note:** For any property, only the environment variables should be specified in the solr.in.sh/ solr.in.cmd file.
 For example, `SOLR_SOLR_HOST`, `SOLR_SOLR_PORT`, or `SOLR_ALFRESCO_PORT`.